 Let’s face it.
 Many people interested in the productivity space are master procrastinators.
 After all, checking new productivity tools and hacks seems like a perfect excuse to put real work off.
 But that ends now!
-In this Building a Second Brain review, we revisit a personal knowledge management system that promises to put you into high gear to finally get stuff done!
+In this Building a Second Brain review, we revisit a personal knowledge management system from Tiago Forte that will put you into high gear to finally get stuff done!

 Is the book worth your money?

-Can it help you scale the slopes of productivity?
+Can it help you scale the slopes of personal productivity?

 Let’s find out.